UselessGuru/UG-Miner/README.md

       normal - uses current price data in pool API to calculate profit (no estimates or advanced calculations)

-   Developer/Contributors Donation
+   Developer Donation

-      Donation Fee is approx. 1% (15 minutes per day) which can be increased or decreased in the configuration editor.
+      Donation fee is approx. 1% (15 minutes per day) anf can be increased or decreased in the configuration editor.
       Please help support the great team behind UG-Miner by leaving mining donations turned on.
       We want to stay completely transparent on the way fees are managed in the product.
       Donation cycle occurs only once in 24hrs (or once until midnight if UG-Miner has been running less than 24hrs).
-      Donation start time is randomized each time.
+      Donation start time is randomized each day.
       It will then mine for UselessGuru for the configured duration.

       Example for default parameters (15 minutes):
       - UG-Miner was started at 10:00h
-      - First donation cycle starts somewhen between 10:01h and 23:47h and will then donate for 15 minutes, then mine for you again until the next donation run.
+      - First donation cycle starts somewhen between 10:01h and 23:45h and will then donate for 15 minutes, then mine for you again until the next donation run.
       - After 00:00h the donation start time is randomized again.
       - When donation start time is reached it will then donate for 15 minutes, then mine for you again until the next donation run.

-      All donation time and addresses are recorded in the logs files.
+      The donation data is stored in '[UG-Miner directory]\Data\DonationData.json'.

-      The list and wallets is stored in [UG-Miner Directory]\Data\DonationData.json
+      All donation time and addresses are recorded in the domation log file '[UG-Miner directory]\Log\DonateLog.json'.

    Web & Legacy GUI